• Workshops

 Separation of work and private life

 It seems that a clear separation between life and work contributes to well-being for most respondents, but not for all.
-David, for example, sees no reason to separate work and life.
+Paul, for example, sees no reason to separate work and life.
 He enjoys his work very much, and the thought of separating work from life would mean devaluing work in some way, as if only the "life" aspect was fun and therefore a separation was necessary.
 He says: "I just spend my time doing things that I enjoy, and at the moment: I like to work."

-It's similar for Arne, as he also enjoys his job very much.
+It's similar for Claus, as he also enjoys his job very much.
 In his case, however, the nature of his activity does not allow him to combine private and professional activities.
 Frequent overtime shortens his free time, leaving little time for friends and leisure activities.
-In the future, he would like to become self-employed in order to combine work and life more like David.
+In the future, he would like to become self-employed in order to combine work and life more like Paul.
 He expresses dissatisfaction with the current separation, explaining: "I'm a little less satisfied with [the separation between work and leisure] at the moment because we have to work a lot of overtime."

 The situation changes when childcare comes into the picture.
-David has children, but his wife mainly takes care of the childcare.
+Paul has children, but his wife mainly takes care of the childcare.
 Apart from regular family routines such as breakfast in the morning, he can arrange his day as he wishes.
-Kazumi, on the other hand, shares childcare with her husband.
+Simone, on the other hand, shares childcare with her husband.
 On the days when she works from home, she combines childcare with work.
 Therefore, she longs for more separation between work and life.
 An optimal situation for her would be more flexibility in when and where they work and a four-day week, so that there is enough time for both work and their child without having to mix the two.
 She also hopes that this will give her more time for herself.
-She says: "Actually, I'm satisfied, so it's a good place from the employer's point of view, but I just can't use it that well.
-I wish I could do it in the short term, that I could just say: ‘I'm staying home tomorrow’, but that's not always possible.”
+She says: "I'm generally satisfied—it’s a good setup from the employer’s perspective.
+However, I sometimes find it hard to make the most of it.
+I wish there was more flexibility, like being able to decide on short notice, “I’ll stay home tomorrow,” but that’s not always an option.”

-Due to his experiences as a freelancer, where it was difficult to separate work and life, he decided to work only a 30-hour week as an employee.
+Due to his experiences as a freelancer, where it was difficult to separate work and life, he decided to work only a 32-hour week as an employee.
 Without children, he can use his time outside of work for himself and as he pleases.
-For him, the fact that he could not separate work and life led to stress, as Kazumi and Tatjana expressed.
+For him, the fact that he could not separate work and life led to stress, as Simone and Clara expressed.
 He attributes it to personality type, which could be an explanation – some people are more resistant to stress than others.
 However, it can also refer to the type of work you do and the joy you get from it, so it doesn't feel like work at all.

 Possible Step 3A: Elevating the Analysis to an Abstract Level